Thursday, 2 February 2017

 While Mr BC has battled prostate cancer as well as recently losing his hearing (now assisted with hearing aids - sensational!), the progressive disease of the nervous system known as Parkinson's disease (diagnosed just a few years ago by an Australian doctor/genius in a hotel's lobby who noticed Billy's walking to be similar to that of someone with early onset Parkinson's) has hit him for six.

-Billy has ensured to tackle his mind's particular woes (specifically balance, where his left arm tends to drift upwards and lock at an odd angle - "looks like I'm carrying an invisible raincoat" - what a refreshing attitude to display just one effect of the challenging disease + graphic description to help us better grasp and acknowledge such) directly by battling in public through continuing to work + perform.
+Like this Kitty Kat, Billy has ensured to tackle his mind's particular woes (specifically balance, where his left arm tends to drift upwards and lock at an odd angle - "looks like I'm carrying an invisible raincoat" - what a refreshing attitude to display just one effect of the challenging disease + graphic description to help us better grasp and acknowledge such) directly by battling in public through continuing to work + perform.

-Connolly feels laughter - combined with his undeniably determined attitude - has been his 'life therapy', assisting with the treatment of Parkinson's disease (we hear you, dear Mr Connolly!), in particular.
+As you'd expect from a legendary comedian whose life has always focused on the funnies, Connolly feels laughter - combined with his undeniably determined attitude - has been his 'life therapy', assisting with the treatment of Parkinson's disease (we hear you, dear Mr Connolly!), in particular.

 "The thing is, it's there so I might as well talk about it.
 I like to get it out of the way early because it's kind of obvious, I think.
 I don't want to be defined by it.
 Maybe some people get grim, but I don't.
 You cannot sit at home wondering about your symptoms.
 It's not going to go away.
 I think it's an attitude - you say, 'screw it, let's get on with it'".

-Channelling my dear dad's own philosophy of life being about attitude right there, clever Billy Connolly
+Channelling my dear Dad's own philosophy of life being about attitude right there, clever Billy Connolly

 "The essence of this man is his unique capacity to reflect on human behaviour